 The invention is in, as it were, an invention hole.
 For inventions in a hole there are one or two gulfs beyond reduction to practice that must be crossed before any instance of a given invention can be used in a manner that provides benefits to anyone, let alone the public generally.
 From concept to working prototype.
 And from prototype to an instance worth the cost to adopt.
 We might make this point even simpler.
 The development goal is to establish an ad hoc standard–the “point of practical application” is not so much a product, but rather a standard under which products may become reasonably accessible to the public.

-And even then, we are only at “the point of practical application.”
-Actual manufacturing is still ahead, as is actual adoption and use, training, servicing of products, and the like.
+And even having built a prototype, we are only at “the point of practical application.”
+Actual manufacturing–which may require yet more development–is still ahead, as is actual adoption by others (what is the policy good of a contractor making new product that no one buys?) and use, training, servicing of products, and the like.
 In other words, “to the point of practical application” gets to the introduction of an instance that has moved beyond prototype to production use or commercial manufacturing.
 It is not so much a matter of “commercialization” (which suggests commodification for sale) as it is availability for making, using, or selling in a form that is worth the cost to make, use, or sell–that is, as a working standard.